omahs/.github-3/SECURITY.md

 Bug reporters allow jewl.app the opportunity to diagnose and offer fully tested updates, workarounds, or other corrective measures before any party discloses detailed vulnerability or exploit information to the public.

 Once the security issue is fixed or mitigated, the jewl.app team will contact you.
-Prior to any public announcement of a vulnerability, and to the extent permitted by the law, we will share the draft description of the vulnerability with you.
-In case of disagreement.
+Prior to any public announcement of a vulnerability, and to the extent permitted by the law, we will share the draft description of the vulnerability with you. jewl.app will also provide you with a reasonable amount of time to prepare a public disclosure of the vulnerability, if you so choose.

 ## Reward
 You may be eligible to receive a reward if:
 * You are the first person to submit a given vulnerability.
 * The vulnerability is determined to be a valid security issue by the jewl.app.
 * You have complied with the jewl.app Security Bounty Program policy and guidelines.

 The decision to grant a reward for the discovery of a valid security issue is at jewl.app's sole discretion.
 The amount of each bounty is based on the classification and sensitivity of the data impacted, the completeness of your Submission report, ease of exploit and overall risk for jewl.app's users and brand.

-Bounties will be paid directly to the researcher using either BTC, ETH or USDT.
+Bounties will be paid directly to the researcher in SOL.

 You will be responsible for any tax implications related to bounty payments you receive, as determined by the laws of your jurisdiction of residence or citizenship.